langtech-bsc/mt-evaluation/README.md

 ##### MT GenEval Single Sentence

+MT-GenEval ([Currey, Anna, et al., 2022](https://arxiv.org/pdf/2211.01355.pdf))is a dataset designed to evaluate gender translation accuracy when translating out of English.
+The single sentence task evaluates on sentences which contain all necessary gender information.
+Using human created counter-factual sentences, it allows a controlled comparison of performance across masculine and feminine gendered sentences.

 To run MT GenEval Single Sentence, you can use the following task names, which allow you to specify the language direction to use: